hannahcclark/comp20-hclark/captainslog/README.md

-#Captain's Log
+# Captain's Log

-* I have successfully implemented all components of this assignment
-* I did not collaborate with anyone on this assignment
-* It took me roughly 1 hour to complete this assignment
+This produces a web page that allows users to input messages to appear on the screen along with the date entered.
+Previously entered messages are loaded when the page is openned.

+Goals of this assignment:
+* become familiar with the use of local storage
+* become familiar with the use of JQuery to update the HTML document